Vaccinations for senior citizens

 Shingles vaccine for people over 50 years of age

-Shingles is a nasty blistering skin change caused by the chickenpox virus.
+Shingles is painful blistering skin change caused by the chickenpox virus.
 It becomes more common with age.
 Most adults have had chickenpox in childhood and thus carry the chickenpox virus in the nerve cells in the spinal cord.
 The chickenpox virus never disappears from the body after the illness but hides in the nerve cells where the immune system keeps it inactive.
 With age, the immune system weakens and the chickenpox virus can become active, causing shingles.
 Immune-lowering medications and diseases also predispose young people to shingles.

 The incidence of shingles in Finland is 1,500 to 2,000 patients a year, and it is becoming more common after the age of 50.
 A vaccine is available to prevent shingles and prolonged nerve pain (postherpetic neuralgia).
 The basic vaccination series consists of 2 doses with the interval of 2-6 months.